 First, a certification body must audit your organization.
 One part of the audit is a high-level review of the anti-corruption management system; another part looks at the management system in much closer detail to determine compliance in various areas.
 Auditors can help you develop your compliance program and evaluate whether your company is ready to obtain certification.

 Next, an independent certifying body must certify your company.
 This must be a different group than the one that audited your system; the same people cannot evaluate your program and provide certification.
 When selecting a certification body, always ensure they are accredited by a member of the International Accreditation Forum (IAF).

-There are also some certification bodies that are not accredited or are accredited by organizations which are not members of the IAF.
-This does not automatically mean that their service is poor, however it is much harder to prove credibility.
+There are also some certification bodies that are not accredited or are accredited by organizations that are not members of the IAF.
+This does not automatically mean that their service is poor, however, it is much harder to prove credibility.
 According to the IAF website, “these certificates are of questionable value since they don’t carry the backing of an accreditation body.”
 To date, no U.S. provider has been accredited as a certification provider.
 In general terms, it is still early to determine how much weight ISO 37001 certifications will carry.